- In order to design and test apps without using real IoT boards, you need the best IoT simulators.

 You can use MATLAB to prototype and build IoT systems.
 More specifically, you can develop algorithms in Simulink and then deploy them on your embedded hardware.
 You can also prototype your smart devices using Arduino and Raspberry Pi.

 NetSim is a powerful network simulator that you can use to simulate IoT systems.
 You can use it to test the performance of real apps over a virtual network.
 If you’re building a new IoT network from the ground or expand an existing one, you can use NetSim to predict how the respective network will perform.

-This simulator supports multiple sources and destination and can be scaled to hundreds of nodes.
-You can simulate a wide variety of situations with the help of the’What-if’ scenarios and test metrics such as loss, delay, error, quality of service, and more.
+This simulator supports multiple sources and destinations and can be scaled to hundreds of nodes.
+You can simulate a wide variety of situations with the help of the what-if scenarios and test metrics such as loss, delay, error, quality of service, and more.

 The clean and powerful UI lets you create and add the necessary devices in no time.
 You can configure the simulated IoT devices so as to publish messages at a very precise time.
 IoT Simulator can store simulation data in FLAT files or MySQL and SQLite databases.